codegradesblog/codegradesblog.github.io/_posts/2019-05-29-why_python.markdown

 as a short-hand way to "add" two strings of characters together (for example, `"hel"` + `"lo"` makes `"hello"`).

 Contrast this behaviour with JavaScript.
-Look what happens when I try to equivalent operation:
+Look what happens when I try the equivalent operation:

 ```